Narrow-nosed planigale

-The narrow-nosed planigale (Planigale tenuirostris) is a species of very small marsupial carnivore of the family Dasyuridae.
+The narrow-nosed planigale (Planigale tenuirostris) is a small Australian carnivorous marsupial of the family Dasyuridae.

-Taxonomy

 The narrow-nosed planigale was described by Ellis Le Geyt Troughton in 1928, separating it from the common planigale (P. maculata) with which it had previously been associated.

 The scientific name for the species means "slender-snouted flat-weasel".

 Description

 Planigales are small rodent-like marsupials no greater than 7.5 cm, and weighing less than 10 g.
 The narrow-nosed planigale differs from other planigales in its more rufous colouring and smaller size – only the long-tailed planigale is smaller.
 It is an active hunter of various invertebrates, and is known as a fearless and pugnacious predator.
 Its flattened head is used as a wedge to prize apart grass stems and turn over leaves in the leaf litter.
 It will often attack prey larger than itself.

 Ecology & behaviour

 Diet

 The narrow-nosed Planigale are generalist insectivores, able to thrive and with a diet that reflects the available prey of their environment.
 Their diet mostly consists of arthropods including beetles, centipedes and spiders, but can also include reptiles such as small lizards.